 Camp Habiba Community combines education and work in permaculture and restoration of the natural system with a very pleasant place to stay.

-Camp Habiba Community is a beach-front resort/permaculture training centre with plenty of opportunity to relax next to working with the local farmers on ecosystem restoration and on strengthening regenerative agricultural techniques in the region.
+Camp Habiba Community is a beach-front resort/permaculture training centre with plenty of opportunity to relax, as well as work with the local farmers on ecosystem restoration and on strengthening regenerative agricultural techniques in the region.

-Camp Habiba aims to help local communities introduce regenerative agricultural techniques, stop erosion and further desertification, and rebuild livelihoods based on healthy ecosystem in the Southern Sinaii region.
+Camp Habiba aims to help local communities introduce regenerative agricultural techniques, stop erosion and further desertification, and rebuild local livelihoods based on healthy ecosystems.